och75/BM_serve/README.md

 (exported in the file $PROJECT_ROOT/env.txt) in the environment variable of your python run configuration template

+### test & debug
+you can test & debug the code of the DAG with the file sandbox/test_functions.py

 ### connect to
 - Airflow: http://localhost:8080/home
 - BigQuery: https://console.cloud.google.com/bigquery?hl=fr&project=och-sandbox